 If you already had an in-office appointment scheduled for the coming weeks, you should be contacted by a Social Security representative who will handle your appointment over the phone.
 The Social Security Administration has said to expect a call from a private number, not from an official agency line.

 Silver & Silver will continue to keep an eye on developments regarding COVID-19 and how it impacts our clients.
-As leading Social Security lawyers in Montgomery County and throughout the Philadelphia area, we understand that resolving issues with disability benefits can be frustrating — even without a global pandemic forcing the shutdown of public offices.
+As leading Social Security lawyers in Ardmore and throughout the Philadelphia area, we understand that resolving issues with disability benefits can be frustrating — even without a global pandemic forcing the shutdown of public offices.
 If you’re struggling to collect the benefits you need to live, contact our team to discuss your case.
 We’ll be happy to help in any way we can!